bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 25. A 3-month-old infant is in the emergency room for acute abdominal pain.
-The nurse
+The nurse suspects intussusception.
+Which assessment data would further support the nurse’s suspicion?

 - [x] Black tarry stool
 - [x] Ribbon-like stool